JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/humanoid/warlock-of-the-archfey-mpmm.md

 # Warlock of the Archfey
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 255, Volo's Guide to Monsters p.
 219*

+Warlocks of the Archfey gain their powers through magical pacts forged with lords of the Feywild.
+These warlocks commonly associate with lesser Fey creatures such as [boggles](/3-Mechanics/CLI/bestiary/fey/boggle-mpmm.md), [quicklings](/3-Mechanics/CLI/bestiary/fey/quickling-mpmm.md), and [redcaps](/3-Mechanics/CLI/bestiary/fey/redcap-mpmm.md) (all appear in "this book") or even [satyrs](/3-Mechanics/CLI/bestiary/fey/satyr.md) and [sprites](/3-Mechanics/CLI/bestiary/fey/sprite.md).

+## Warlocks

+Warlocks gain arcane might through magical pacts with mysterious entities.
+While some use their abilities to serve the sources of their power, others use them to undermine or even destroy these entities.

+## Statblock

 ```ad-statblock
 title: Warlock of the Archfey